 See Miller GE.
 The assessment of clinical skills/competence/performance.
 Acad Med.
 1990; 65(9 Suppl):S63-7.

 This is an ACCME adaptation of an Agency for Healthcare Research and Quality (AHRQ) definition of a gap in the quality of patient care where the gap is "the difference between health care processes or outcomes observed in practice, and those potentially achievable on the basis of current professional knowledge."

 The ACCME does not want to limit the scope of CME providers' or learners' educational projects.
 Part or all of some professionals' practices include important non-clinical, non-patient care elements which are still considered relevant to continuing medical education.

 When there is a gap between what the professional is doing or accomplishing compared to what is "achievable on the basis of current professional knowledge," there is a professional practice gap.

 See Kaveh G. et al, Technical Review, Number 9 , Closing the Quality Gap: A Critical Analysis of Quality Improvement Strategies Volume 1- Series Overview and Methodology, Publication No. 04-0051-1 Agency for Healthcare Research and Quality , U.S. Department of Health and Human Services Contract No. 290-02-0017, August 2004.

-Criterion 2 requires that the educational needs that underlie the professional practice gaps of learners be incorporated into the CME activities.
+The Educational Needs Criterion requires that the educational needs that underlie the professional practice gaps of learners be incorporated into the CME activities.
 However, the CME provider does not have to collect that needs data.
-There are many, many sources of needs data that relate to professional practice gaps.
+There are many sources of needs data that relate to professional practice gaps.
 Determining if that data is relevant to the actual learners is a task for the CME provider.
-The ACCME's announcement of the Updated Criteria included some references that might be a place for the CME provider to start.
+Links to Examples of Compliance and Noncompliance, along with Frequently Asked Questions are provided on the criterion page linked above.

 No. The ACCME does not require post-tests for any type of CME activity.